mwalczyk/polychora/README.md

 Thanks to [@GSBicalho](https://github.com/GSBicalho) and [@willnode](https://github.com/willnode) for their additional guidance throughout this project.
 Their responses to my questions were vital towards my understanding the 4D slicing procedure.

+Thanks to [Dr. Libor Vasa](http://meshcompression.org/) who also answered several of my questions early on about the 120-cell.

 Other resources that I found helpful throughout the creation of this project include:

 - [A General Purpose Animation System for 4D](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=7968&context=etd)